Impact of Carrier Injector Design on the Threshold of Interband Cascade Lasers: Method

 where $e\ (>0)$, $c$, $\epsilon_0$, $\epsilon(\omega)$, and $\mathbf{k}_\parallel = (k_x, k_y)$ are the elementary charge, speed of light, vacuum permittivity, (spatially-averaged) dielectric function, and in-plane wavevector, respectively.
 The indices $m$ and $n$ enumerate the initial and final subbands.
-As the summation includes all subbands in Fig.\,\ref{fig:ICL_period}, Eq.\,\eqref{app:absorptionSpectrumFromFermiGoldenRule} contains interband, intra-conduction, and intra-valence transitions.
-The oscillator strengths $O_{nm}$ are calculated from the light polarization vector $\hat{e}$ and the 8-band momentum operator $\hat{p}_j(\mathbf{k}_\parallel)$ as described in Appendix \ref{app:oscillator_strengths}. $E_n(\mathbf{k}_\parallel)$ are the eigenvalues of $\bm{H}_\mathrm{RRS}$ plus bias.
+As the summation includes all subbands in Fig.\,\ref{fig:ICL_states_densities}(a), Eq.\,\eqref{eq:gain_formula_Fermi} contains interband, conduction intersubband, and valence intersubband transitions.
+The oscillator strengths $O_{nm}$ are calculated from the light polarization vector $\polarizationVector$ and the 8-band momentum operator $\hat{p}_j(\mathbf{k}_\parallel)$ as described in Appendix~\ref{sec:oscillator_strengths}. $E_n(\mathbf{k}_\parallel)$ are the eigenvalues of $\bm{H}_\mathrm{RRS}$ plus bias.
 The subband populations $P_n$ are calculated from the converged lesser Green's functions transformed to the energy eigenbasis,

 The energy broadening is taken to be a Gaussian